Donaldttt/fuzzyy/README.md

-" width, height, and x and y offsets > 0 and < 1 are resolved as percentages " width, height, and x and y offsets >= 1 are fixed numbers of lines and cols " invalid values for preview_ratio, width, height, and x and y offsets are ignored " Default window layout configuration is: let g:fuzzyy_window_layout = {
+" width, height, and x and y offsets > 0 and < 1 are resolved as percentages " width, height, and x and y offsets >= 1 are fixed numbers of lines and cols " invalid values for preview_ratio, width, height, and x and y offsets are ignored " This configuration is also customised per selector, with the following defaults
+\ {
 \    'files': {},
 \    'grep': {},
 \    'buffers': {},